filipkloucek/Hackpad/README.md

 / update // added a few extra things.
 Prolly gonna use this for Spotify

+/ update 2 // Completely new design - realised i used a wrong display.
+But it looks even better now

 / firmware made by AI for now.
 I can'T code but gonna learn that too.